WonderAnaconda/algmentor-fe/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/56e218fe-7672-472f-8ed2-04797b7cd757) and click on Share -> Publish.
+Simply open [AlgMentor](https://algmentor.dev/projects/56e218fe-7672-472f-8ed2-04797b7cd757) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my AlgMentor project?

 Yes, you can!